Molly Brizgys

 602-460-9013

-• Won dismissal of a federal firearms offense under an obscure provision of the tax code
+• Dismissal of a federal firearms offense under an obscure provision of the tax code

-• Was able to secure a deferred sentencing agreement for federal drug felony charge
+• Deferred sentencing agreement for federal drug felony charge

 • Not guilty verdict for several domestic violence offenses